nuxencs/seasonpackarr/docs/product-specs/prowlarr-backfill.md

 Use a test client with a few completed episode torrents and a known compatible season pack on an enabled tracker.
 Configure the running service with the real Prowlarr URL and key.
-Keep `search.interval: "0s"` for the first checks.
+Keep `search.rssInterval: "0s"` for the first checks.

 1. Run `seasonpackarr search --dry-run --client test --api "<token>"`.
    Confirm series, season, and release variant.
 Set `search.indexerIDs` and check